Johnson & Johnson Innovation - JJDC

 Series B in 2022

-Iterative Scopes, Inc. is a Boston-based company founded in 2017 that specializes in developing machine learning-powered diagnostic tools aimed at assisting gastroenterologists in the prevention of colon cancer.
-The company focuses on providing innovative solutions for physicians and the life sciences sector, particularly in the areas of colorectal cancer and inflammatory bowel disease.
-By leveraging advanced technology, Iterative Scopes aims to enhance diagnostic accuracy and improve patient outcomes in these critical health areas.
+Iterative Scopes, Inc. is a Boston-based company established in 2017 that specializes in developing machine learning-powered diagnostic tools aimed at assisting gastroenterologists in the prevention of colon cancer.
+The company focuses on providing innovative solutions for physicians and life sciences professionals within the colorectal cancer and inflammatory bowel disease sectors.
+By leveraging advanced technology, Iterative Scopes aims to enhance diagnostic accuracy and improve patient outcomes in these critical areas of healthcare.

 Verana Health